southgateai/academic-hugo/content/home/industry.md

     color: "#444"
 ---

-Industry insiders are key players, there's a [page especially for you](/industry).
+Industry insiders are key players, there's a [page, especially for you](/industry).
 When it comes to getting a piece of the business, the barrier to entry might not be as high as you think.

 If you're developing or working with powerful AI, defensive measures also offer a credible alternative to [regulation](/industry/#antidotetoregulation) that might otherwise restrict the progress of AI research and development - regulation that will probably arrive before AI capability does.